Dr. Jenna Gregory (PI: Senior Clinical Lecturer, Consultant Histopathologist & Clinical Lead for NHS Grampian Biorepository/Tissue Bank)

 Dr. Fergal Waldron (Advanced Research Fellow)

-Fergal’s research focuses on the role of inflammation and interferon activation in ALS.
-His work involves a combination of experimental, bioinformatic and meta-analytical approaches to answer fundamental questions in ALS research..
+Fergal’s research examines factors that influence disease heterogeniety in ALS with special focus on the role of inflammation and immune pathways.
+His work involves a combination of experimental, bioinformatics and evidence synthesis approaches to answer fundamental questions in ALS research.

 Fergal obtained his PhD in Evolutionary Genetics from the University of Cambridge before undertaking postdoctoral work at the Institute of Evolutionary Biology at the University of Edinburgh.
 His past research has focused on the evolutionary genetics of antiviral immunity in invertebrate animal models, and the evolution of antiviral immunity across invertebrates. https://www.abdn.ac.uk/people/fergal.waldron#about